 Closing the Gap is a disabilities information center that produces a quarterly newsletter on disabilities technology and hosts a yearly hands-on assistive computer technology conference.
 Closing the Gap, Box 68, Henderson, MN 56044, 507-248-3294, http://www.closingthegap.com

-Disabled Children's Relief Fund (DCRF) is a non-profit organization that provides disabled children with assistance in obtaining wheelchairs, orthopedic braces, walkers, hearing aids and eyeglasses, assistive technology, physical therapy, and surgery.
+Disabled Children's Relief Fund (DCRF) is a non-profit organization that provides disabled or special needs children with assistance in obtaining wheelchairs, orthopedic braces, walkers, hearing aids and eyeglasses, assistive technology, physical therapy, and surgery.
 The DCRF grants modest awards for assistive devices, rehabilitative services, arts and humanities projects, or for efforts to bolster compliance with existing laws for the benefit of children with disabilities.
 Families (parent or guardian) may submit applications for an individual child and non-profit organizations may apply on behalf of a small group of children.
 Disabled Children's Relief Fund P.O.
 Box 7420 Freeport, New York 11520, 516/377-1605, http://www.dcrf.com/

 Freebytes - Free used and recycled computers, mostly for schools, non-profit organisations and disadvantaged individuals.
 Also: used computer hardware, donating computer-hardware, educational discounts for computer systems, computers for prisons, free PC's, computers for the classroom, computers for the disabled, computer recycling, etc. http://www.freebyte.com/free_computers/